amirrezaask/blog.beam/README.md

 blogerl
 =====

-Simple blog engine, created for learning erlang.
+Simple blog engine, created for learning how to use OTP and erlang/elixir. there are two versions<br>
+erlang version:<br>

 ## API
 ### List of posts